Creating Art in and with Nature.

 MYCELIUM NETWORK

-Borusan Contemporary, Istanbul
+Borusan Contemporary Museum, Istanbul

 Commissioned projection-mapping installation on the underside of the museum’s balconies, visualising subterranean fungal communication systems as flowing patterns of light.